hpc/pavilion2/docs/tests/suites.rst

 The suite directory method of organization allows for more flexibility in these auxiliary configs.
 Specifically, multiple hosts, OSs, or modes may be specified in a config file.
-A single host, OS, or mode can be selected on test invocation by passing the name of the entity to the appropriate flag.
-The following is an example of a host file containing multiple host entries:
+A single host, OS, or mode can be selected on test invocation by passing the name of the host, OS, or mode to the appropriate flag (either `-H`, `-o`, or `-m`).
+The following is an example of a host file containing multiple host entries (OS and mode formats are analogous):

 .. code-block:: yaml